mael-bertocchi/my-game-server/README.md

 ./r-type_server --file path/to/your/config.cfg [--debug]
 ```

-The `--debug` flag is optional and can be used to enable debug mode.
+The `--debug` option is optional and can be used to enable logging with different verbosity levels:

+- `--debug default`: Logs all events except network requests
+- `--debug network`: Logs all events including network requests

 ------